DED9

 Set

-We tried to introduce you to the most important data structures for storing and organizing data in the Java programming language.
-This article taught us about some critical Java data structures like arrays, linked lists, stacks, queues, graphs, and collections.
+We introduced you to the most important data structures for storing and organizing data in Java.
+This article introduced us to key Java data structures, including arrays, linked lists, stacks, queues, graphs, and collections.

-Now that you have basic information about data structures in Java and know what features each of these data structures have in Java and what they are suitable for doing, you should spend some time and learn how to implement each of these data structures in practice.
+Now that you have basic information about data structures in Java and know what features each of these data structures has in Java and what they are suitable for, you should spend some time and learn how to implement each of these data structures in practice.

 Exit mobile version